obdevel/ACAN2040/README.md

 ## Documentation

-See the example sketch and documentation file
+See the example sketch

 ## License

-Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+GPL-3.0